tarwn/lessthandot-hugo/blogs/content/posts/2009-10-27-including-an-aggregated-column-s-related-2.md

   - Data Modelling and Design

 ---
-This blog post contains test cases for the first article in the series [Including an Aggregated Column&#8217;s Related Values][1]
+This blog post contains test cases for the first article in the series [Including an Aggregated Column's Related Values][1]

 There is also an excellent (as always) article by Itzik Ben Gan [Optimizing TOP N per Group Queries][2].
 I suggest to read and try the recommendations from that article first.